fommil/fpmortals/manuscript/wip.md

 unit tests since the test would fail if there is a programmer error.

-Arguably we could also achieve the same thing with implementations of our algebras that override every method with `???`, overriding what we need on a case by case basis.
+Arguably we could also achieve the same thing with implementations of our algebras that implement every method with `???`, overriding what we need on a case by case basis.

 A> The library [smock](https://github.com/djspiewak/smock) is more powerful, but for the purposes of this short example